Bree Newsome: 2016

 As a presidential candidate speaking at a Martin Luther King Day 2016 celebration in Charleston, Hillary Clinton credited Newsome for taking the matter into her own hands by "shimmying up that flagpole" as a step in the process.
 "Every year, you've gathered right here and said that that symbol of division and racism went against everything Dr. King stood for.
 We couldn't celebrate him and the Confederacy, we had to choose.
 And South Carolina finally made the right choice."

 In February 2016, Newsome told Ebony magazine that she had been motivated in part by her ancestors having been enslaved and subjected to racial terrorism in South Carolina.

 2017

 Newsome has continued to speak on race-related issues such as affirmative action.
 She has given interviews to newspapers and magazines such as The Crisis, Vox, and Marie Claire, made television appearances, and given public speeches at colleges and other venues.
-Following the deadly terrorist attack in Charlottesville, Virginia, on August 17, 2017, Newsome's op-ed piece and video commentary appeared in The Washington Post.
+Following the deadly attack during the Unite the Right rally in Charlottesville, Virginia, on August 17, 2017, Newsome's op-ed piece and video commentary appeared in The Washington Post.

 Beginning in 2017, Newsome has worked as an activist for housing rights.

 2021

-In a October 13, 2021 podcast discussing a book titled Abolition for the People: The Movement for a Future Without Policing and Prisons written by Colin Kaepernick, Newsome argued all law enforcement, criminal justice and prisons should be completely abolished.
+In an October 13, 2021 podcast discussing Colin Kaepernick's book, Abolition for the People: The Movement for a Future Without Policing and Prisons, Newsome argued all law enforcement, criminal justice and prisons should be completely abolished.

+2023

+Newsome expressed solidarity with Palestine during the Israeli invasion of the Gaza Strip and described Joe Biden as a dictator.
+Newsome defended Saira Rao's argument that Zionist doctors and nurses pose a threat to Black and Muslim patients.